A Clockwork Orange (film): Production

+Background

 Anthony Burgess sold the film rights of his novel for US$500, shortly after its publication in 1962.
-Originally, the film was projected to star the rock band The Rolling Stones, with the band's lead singer Mick Jagger expressing interest in playing the lead role of Alex, and British filmmaker Ken Russell attached to direct.
+Originally, the film was projected to star the rock band the Rolling Stones, with the band's lead singer Mick Jagger expressing interest in playing the lead role of Alex, and British filmmaker Ken Russell attached to direct.
+According to film historian William K. Everson while hosting a 1972 Camera Three interview with Burgess and McDowell and the International Anthony Burgess Foundation, both the Rolling Stones and the Beatles were alternatively considered to play Alex and his droogs at various times throughout the 1960s, before Kubrick got involved on the project.
+According to 225 Magazine, screenplay writer Terry Southern had written a first script for the film with specifically the Beatles in mind for the main cast, before the film's executive producer Si Litvinoff sent a letter to its prospective director John Schlesinger in February 1968, attaching a petition signed by Jagger as well as all four Beatles requesting Alex to be played by Jagger and the film's soundtrack to be composed by the Beatles.
 However, this never came to fruition due to problems with the British Board of Film Classification (BBFC), and the rights ultimately fell to Kubrick.

+Casting

 McDowell was chosen for the role of Alex after Kubrick saw him in the film if....
 (1968).
 When asking why he was picked for the role, Kubrick told him: "You can exude intelligence on the screen."
 He also helped Kubrick on the uniform of Alex's gang, when he showed Kubrick the cricket whites he had.
 Kubrick asked him to put the box (jockstrap) not under but on top of the costume.